alanng10/StandInfoTech/Docue/a.md

 The View area is entire ProgramFrame.

-stand info tech has module environ.
+Stand info tech has module environ.

 The module environ is Tidus.